LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ##### Advanced Configuration (Dangerous)

-Some advanced options cannot be configured through the `.env` file, but you may take a look into the directory `config/` to find such options.
+Some advanced options cannot be configured through the `.env` file.
+If you really need to change them, look in the `config/` directory.
-Usually, you don't have to change them and can go with the defaults.

 **If you don't know what they're doing, do not change them.**